bobby-brennan/gitback-blog/articles/apis-guru/content.md

 applies any contributions as a patch.
 This means they can pull in changes to the API without discarding edits.

+### More than just Discovery
+APIs Guru is not just great for finding APIs - it can be used by anyone who wants to integrate with a number of popular APIs.
+Possible use cases include:
+* Reliability testing
+* Usage reports
+* SDK Generation

+## The Future of API Discovery
+More and more API providers are utilizing machine-readable definitions like Swagger.
+My prediction (and hope) is that within a few years nearly every major API will publish an official definition.
+With the help of services like APIs Guru and clients like AnyAPI, the decision to integrate a new API will become much easier to navigate.

 ---

 Need help documenting your API?
 LucyBot offers both hosted and on-premise